Case Western Reserve's Non-Discrimination Policy includes protections against discrimination based on gender identity or expression.

 TransFamily of Cleveland was founded to provide support and education for transgendered persons, their families, friends, and significant others.
 We are associated with PFLAG to promote awareness of transgender persons and their issues.
 We are also associated with SSAFE to bring awareness to our school systems, through their principals and counselors, by offering literature, speakers, consultation, and support.

-Transgender (sometimes shortened to trans or TG) people are those whose psychological self ("gender identity") differs from the social expectations for the physical sex they were born with.
+Transgender (sometimes shortened to trans or TG) people are those whose psychological self ("gender identity") differs from the social expectations of the biological sex they were assigned at birth.
 To understand this, one must understand the difference between biological sex, which is one’s body (genitals, chromosomes, ect.), and social gender, which refers to levels of masculinity and femininity.
 Often, society conflates sex and gender, viewing them as the same thing.
 But, gender and sex are not the same thing.

 Transgender is not a sexual orientation; transgender people may have any sexual orientation.
 It is important to acknowledge that while some people may fit under this definition of transgender, they may not identify as such.

-Transsexual refers to a person who experiences a mismatch of the sex they were born as and the sex they identify as.
-A transsexual sometimes undergoes medical treatment to change his/her physical sex to match his/her sex identity through hormone treatments and/or surgery.
-Not all transsexuals can have or desire surgery.
+Transsexual refers to a person who identifies as a gender or sex other than the one they were assigned at birth.
+Transsexual individuals sometimes undergo medical treatment to affirm their identity through hormone treatments and/or surgery.
+Not all transsexuals can have or desire medical transition.